Annual Conference and Exhibition 2023

 NHS Supply Chain

-NHS Supply Chain manages the sourcing, delivery and supply of healthcare products, services and food for NHS trusts and healthcare organisations across England and Wales.
+NHS Supply Chain manage the sourcing, delivery and supply of healthcare products, services and food for NHS trusts and healthcare organisations across England and Wales.
+Every year they deliver over 8 million orders across 17,000 locations, consolidating orders from over 1100 suppliers.

 Get in touch